 This plant does best in full sun to partial shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
-It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This particular variety is an interspecific hybrid.